 As the leader of a product team, you only have so much time and so many resources to build your product.

-One of them is being ‘gently suggested’ by a very important stakeholder, one of them is pretty boring but your users are asking for it, and another is really innovative but you have no data to prove it’ll help you grow.
+One of them is being ‘gently suggested’ by a very important stakeholder, one of them is pretty boring.
+Still, your users are asking for it, and another is really innovative, but you have no data to prove it’ll help you grow.